Does OU have any fellowships?

 OU has multiple dining options.
 There are two cafeterias present at OU Medical Center and Oklahoma Children’s Hospital.
 Residents receive quarterly funds which are redeemable at these two locations.
-Both hospitals also have specialty dining options including Dunkin' Donuts, Bee Healthy Café, Elemental Coffee, Healthy Hearth, and Subway.
+Both hospitals also have specialty dining options including Dunkin' Donuts, Bee Healthy Café, Starbucks Coffee, Healthy Hearth, and Subway.
 Complimentary breakfast and lunch are provided in the surgeon’s lounge at OU Medical Center, Oklahoma Children’s Hospital, and Comanche County Memorial Hospital.
 OU Medical Center – Edmond allows residents full and complimentary access to physician’s lounge snacks and all cafeteria food.

 Are all buildings walking accessible?

 Yes!
-From the time that you park in the parking garage, all hospitals on the OU health science center are accessible through a climate-controlled, covered walkway system.
+From the time that you park in the parking garage, all hospitals on the OU Health Science Center are accessible through a climate-controlled, covered walkway system.
 Of course, walking to OU-Edmond and Comanche County Memorial Hospital would be quite the hike!

 How many residents do you take per year?